Frequently asked questions

 The filmography should be presented in the form of URLs of previous works including the title, year, the length of the film, the genre (documentary, fiction, or animation) and the role of the applicant in the production.

-The Red Sea Lodge asks for a minimum of two examples of previous works, to be included in the application.
+The Lodge asks for minimum two examples of previous works, to be included in the application.
 Pieces need to be seen in their entirety, as such, showreels are not accepted.
 The online link to your film needs to be available for three months after the deadline and must be subtitled in English.

 The work should demonstrate the applicant’s ability.
 Ideally, applicants should submit examples that complement the proposed project; it is possible to explain the relationship between your previous films and the proposed project in the director’s treatment section of your application.